unjs/unpdf/README.md

 # unpdf

 A collection of utilities to work with PDFs.
-Uses Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) under the hood.
+Uses Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) under the hood and lazily initializes the library.

 `unpdf` takes advantage of [export conditions](https://nodejs.org/api/packages.html#packages_conditional_exports) to circumvent build issues in serverless environments.
-PDF.js depends on the optional `canvas` module, which [doesn't work inside worker threads](https://github.com/Automattic/node-canvas/issues/1394).
+For example, PDF.js depends on the optional `canvas` module, which [doesn't work inside worker threads](https://github.com/Automattic/node-canvas/issues/1394).

-This library is also intended as a modern alternative to the unmaintained [`pdf-parse`](https://www.npmjs.com/package/pdf-parse).
+This library is also intended as a modern alternative to the unmaintained but still popular [`pdf-parse`](https://www.npmjs.com/package/pdf-parse).

 ## Features